jorditorresBCN/Assignments-2017/README.md

 [Lab5]: https://github.com/angeltoribio-UPC-BCN/Assignments/blob/master/Lab05.md

 ## Course Project
 The course project can be done in groups of 1,2 or 3 students.
-The students' proposal of the course project needs to be approved by the teacher before starting to develop.
+Before starting the development, the students' proposal of the course project needs to be approved by the teacher.

 **Six levels:**
 * **Minimum (max  grade obtained 60%)**: One possible project idea is to prepare a presentation regarding technologies related to this part of the course (using slides).